Skip to content

 Notes

 Keep leftover sauce in an airtight container for up to a week.
 The sauce will thicken when cold.
-Simply reheat in the microwave or over low heat to loosen.
+Simply reheat in the microwave or over low heat to loosen.ย

-I love hearing from you!
-Submit your question or review below.
 Your email address will not be published.
-Required fields are marked*.
+Required fields are marked *

 Recipe Rating